 The hardware compatibility check task verifies that the image for the cluster can be successfully applied to all hosts and that it is compliant with the vSAN Hardware Compatibility List (HCL).
 For more information about hardware compatibility checks, see Hardware Compatibility Checks.

 - You can check firmware compliance with the image.

 When you perform a compliance check against the image for a cluster, firmware compliance is also checked.
 As a result, you can easily notice if a driver or firmware in your cluster becomes non-compliant.
 For more information about checking the compliance of a cluster against an image, see Checking Compliance Against a Single Image.

 - You can use vSphere Lifecycle Manager recommended images.

-The recommendations that vSphere Lifecycle Manager generates in the form of pre-validated images include a recommended firmware version for the hosts in your cluster.
+When you manage a vSAN cluster with vSphere Lifecycle Manager images, the vSAN recommendation engine does not generate vSAN health alarms or recommendation baselines for that cluster.
+However, vSphere Lifecycle Manager generates pre-validated images include a recommended firmware version for the hosts in your vSAN cluster.
 For more information about vSphere Lifecycle Manager recommended images, see Recommended Images.